<

 Taroor wrote: "A private audience with the ocher-robed guru was astonishing at several levels.
 Sai Baba uttered insights about my family and myself that he could not possibly have known.
 Most startling, he materializes gifts from thin air - in my case a gold ring with nine embedded stones.
 He slipped it on my finger, remarking, "See how well it fits.
 Even a goldsmith would have needed to measure your finger.

 But a skilled magician can do that, and it would be wrong to see Sai Baba as a conjurer.
-He has channeled the hopes and energies of his followers into constructive directions, both spiritual and philanthropic."
+He has channeled the hopes and energies of his followers into constructive directions, both spiritual and philanthropic.

 Unsurprisingly, Shashi Tharoor did not mention, that Sathya Sai Baba's having been implicated in police executions in his own bedroom in 1993 while he stood by, which murders were never cleared up a suddenly-terminated CID investigation and were never dealt with by any court due to Government intervention.
 Nor did Tharoor mention that Sathya Sai Baba is very widely and most credibly accused of homosexual abuses against both students and foreign young men and boys who cannot bring a case against him in India, where he has shown he is legally inviolate due to Supreme Court judges who are his devotees, besides devotee Home Minister s (S.B.
 Chavan and Singh) and a series of Prime Ministers.
+Even had he wanted to, considering his unbridled ambition, Tharoor dared not stand up for justice on these counts as so much of the Indian elite had already compromised themselves too muchin endorsing, worshipping and protecting Sai Baba.

 The Indian Rationalist Association have pointed out the mentality of Shashi Tharoor at some length on their website